cs544-wisc/f23/p7/README.md

   "1991": 25.6
 }
 ```
-The "birthday" key stores your birthday and there is one key per year from which the weather data was captured.
+The "birthday" key stores your birthday (YYYY-MM-DD) and there is one key per year from which the weather data was captured.
 Each year maps to the corresponding temperature (the temperature from that year on your birthday).
+Make sure to use the `save_dict_to_json` function for saving the contents.

 ## Part 4: Visualizing Yearly Trends